 JIC Leasing Co., Ltd. ("JIC Leasing") was established in Beijing in 1989 and is a leading independent finance leasing firm in China, principally engaged in finance leasing for businesses in a wide range of industries, including information technology; high-end equipment manufacturing; and healthcare, environmental protection and new energy.
-The Fund invested RMB246 million (equivalent to US\$38.78 million) in October 2015 and held a 4.98% equity interest in JIC Leasing as of 31 December 2022.
+The Fund invested RMB246 million (equivalent to US\$38.78 million) in October 2015 and held a 4.98% equity interest in JIC Leasing as of 31 December 2024.

-As of the end of 2022, the carrying value of the Fund's interest in JIC Leasing was US\$16.23 million, representing a decrease of 23.80% from the value at the end of last year of US\$21.30 million.
-The Fund's unrealised loss attributable to its investment in JIC Leasing for 2022 was negative of US\$3.36 million, down 88.49% year-over-year.
+As of the end of 2024, the carrying value of the Fund's interest in JIC Leasing was US\$22.99 million, representing an increase of 63.63% over US\$14.05 million at the end of last year.
+The Fund's unrealised gain attributable to its investment in JIC Leasing for 2024 was US\$9.24 million, while the relevant amount for 2023 was negative US\$1.92 million.